Contains the active ingredient memantine hydrochloride (meh-MAN-teen high-dro-CLOR-ride)

 high blood pressure.

-Also tell your doctor if you have recently changed your diet or intend to change your diet substantially, for example if you
+5. You have recently changed your diet or intend to change your diet substantially, for

-If you are lactose intolerant, contact your doctor before taking this medicine.
+6. If you are lactose intolerant, contact your doctor before taking this medicine.
+The

-Some medicines and Memantine may interfere with each other.
+Some medicines may interact with memantine.
 These include:

 medicines used to treat stomach cramps or spasms, or travel sickness (anticholinergics)